vengurlekardevika16/module1-classroom-git-docker-python-testing/readme.md

 ## Module Description

-In this module, you will be introduced to GitHub Classroom as well as the tools used to automate software development tasks.
-GitHub Classroom is a tool provided to teachers that helps leverage the processes and tools used to automate tasks required during the software development process such as testing and deployment.
-This process is often referred to as continuous integration and continuous deployment(CI/CD).
-The processes and tools you will be introduced to in this unit are the fundamental tools used by DevOps engineers to get code from the developer to wherever it needs to be deployed for users to use.
+In this module, you'll learn about GitHub Classroom and the tools used for automating software development tasks such as testing and deployment.
+These processes are known as Continuous Integration and Continuous Deployment (CI/CD) and are crucial for DevOps engineers to move code from development to deployment for user use.
+GitHub Classroom will also grade your assignments based on tests located in the "grade" folder.

-## Lessons
+## Hands-On Instructions

-1.
+This exercise aims to demonstrate the functionality of GitHub Classroom and GitHub Actions by setting up automated tests, building, and pushing a Docker image to Dockerhub.
+Here are the steps to complete the exercise:

+1. Clone the repository using the "Get Started" instructions.
+2. Create a repository on Dockerhub and update line 6 in the [.github/workflows/master.yml](.github/workflows/master.yml) file to match your repository name.
+3. In your project repository on GitHub, navigate to the "Settings" tab, then the "Secrets and Variables" option on the left menu.
+Add your Dockerhub username and password as repository secrets under the names DOCKER_USERNAME and DOCKER_PASSWORD, respectively.

-## Follow the following steps to get started:
+## Get started:

 Each module in this course will follow the same process, unless otherwise noted on the assignment.